-This article is about the issues around telling people about your autism at university – also known as ‘disclosure’ or ‘declaring a disability’.
+This article is about the issues around telling people who work for the university about your autism – also known as ‘disclosure’ or ‘declaring a disability’.

 We’re talking about disclosure here because so many students don’t tell anybody at uni about their autism, not even the university itself.